samclane/samclane.github.io/_posts/2018-12-18-Discord-Social-Graph.md

 ### Intro

 DiscordSocialGraph is my first original Machine Learning project.
-Originally, I set out to create a Discord bot that would predict the next user to join the server.
+Originally, I set out to create a Discord bot that would predict the next user to join the server voice-chat.
 However, that revealed a more interesting prospect: who is the most popular person on our server?
-This is an inversion of the original question: which user has the most "draw" to get users to join the server.
+Another way to ask this would be: which user has the most "draw" to get users to join the server?

 I started by creating an [addon](https://github.com/samclane/Snake-Cogs/blob/master/member_logger/member_logger.py) to the existing Discord Bot framework that I use ([RedBot](https://github.com/Cog-Creators/Red-DiscordBot)).
 I wanted to collect as little information as possible (to start simple), so all this module does is log 2 things: